Food and Nutrition

 The Chile Chats will be held the first Wednesday of the month, 10 to 11:30 a.m., Fabian García Research Center Classroom, 113 West University Avenue.
 Las Cruces Or online via Zoom - Meeting ID: 847 2251 5474.

 Participation is free and open to anyone interested in learning about and discussing chile pepper production.
-Chile Pepper Production Programs
+Visit the Chile Pepper Institute website.

 Food Preservation